DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 There's no requirement to show changes to organisation data over time.
 However, it will be good to store history for auditing/debugging.
 For summary log it has been decided to track changes over time as a field inside same record.
 This is a variation of [slowly changing dimension Type 3](https://en.wikipedia.org/wiki/Slowly_changing_dimension).

+Two options are being considered for organisation data.

-The proposal for organisation is to store the current version and historical versions in separate collections following [slowly changing dimension Type 4](https://en.wikipedia.org/wiki/Slowly_changing_dimension).
+1. Store the current version and historical versions in separate collections following [slowly changing dimension Type 4](https://en.wikipedia.org/wiki/Slowly_changing_dimension).
-As organisation is complex nested structure easy to store full historic versions than working out what has changed One option is write to organisation_history everytime there's an update to organisation using [MongoDB change streams](https://www.mongodb.com/docs/manual/changestreams/).
+   As organisation is complex nested structure easy to store full historic versions than working out what has changed One option is write to organisation_audit everytime there's an update to organisation using [MongoDB change streams](https://www.mongodb.com/docs/manual/changestreams/).

+2. Every time there's an update a new record will be written to the audit table describing old and new value, who has changed.

 ### Creating new collection

-Existing collections won't be used once data is moved to new organisation_epr/form_submissions collection.
+Existing collections won't be used once data is moved to new epr_organisations/form_submissions collection.
 Create a new collection to store combined data from `organisation`, `registration`, `accreditation`.
 This means original data remain intact if needed.

 As organisation collection name is already used, there are two options available